 Researchers funded by NIH and the Foundation for the NIH (FNIH) have expanded a recently launched online library, called a knowledge portal, which allows open-access searching of human genetic and clinical information on type 2 diabetes.
 Individual data will remain confidential.
 The portal includes information from several major international networks, collected from decades of research.

-A product of the Accelerating Medicines Partnership (AMP) for type 2 diabetes, the portal is aimed at advancing type 2 diabetes research and treatment, and will include data from more than 100,000 genetic samples obtained from clinical consortia supported by the NIH and FNIH.
+A product of the Accelerating Medicines Partnership® (AMP®) program for type 2 diabetes, the portal is aimed at advancing type 2 diabetes research and treatment, and will include data from more than 100,000 genetic samples obtained from clinical consortia supported by the NIH and FNIH.

-“Through AMP, we have an unprecedented opportunity to advance international research in type 2 diabetes,” said NIH Director Dr. Francis S. Collins.
+“Through the AMP program, we have an unprecedented opportunity to advance international research in type 2 diabetes,” said NIH Director Dr. Francis S. Collins.
 “Our hope is that this portal—and this partnership—will lead to better disease targets and a shorter, less expensive drug development process, enabling companies to get safe and effective medications to patients who need them faster.”

 The portal’s creation was led by researchers from Broad Institute of MIT and Harvard University and from the University of Michigan.
 The site collects data from human genetic samples, since the animal and cellular models that are typically used in diabetes drug development before human testing do not always replicate human behavior.
 The portal provides a way to identify the most promising therapeutic targets for diabetes from troves of potentially relevant human data.

 “The knowledge portal will allow us to translate differences in an individual’s genome into an understanding of how those differences affect a person’s risk of developing type 2 diabetes.
-By harnessing the power of international data sets, we can also better account for differences in race, ethnicity and locality,” said NIDDK's Dr. Philip Smith, co-chair of AMP’s Type 2 Diabetes Steering Committee.
+By harnessing the power of international data sets, we can also better account for differences in race, ethnicity and locality,” said NIDDK's Dr. Philip Smith, co-chair of the AMP program’s Type 2 Diabetes Steering Committee.